Menu Assisted Living & Self Help Centers - Disability Info SA

 Quad Homes or Self-Help Centres

-The QuadPara Association of South Africa (QASA) runs a number of Projects and Services, this includes promoting independent living for quadriplegics and paraplegics.
-With limited access to education and the formal labour market, and in many cases reliant on the government’s disability grant, quadriplegics and paraplegics are often left with little choice but to be dependent on family members for a home.
-QASA’s solution is to provide self help centre’s which allow communities of wheelchair users to live independently of their families.
-The Self Help Centre’s provide accommodation, meals, care attendants and transport to the residents.
+One of QASA’s main focus areas is promoting independent living for quadriplegics and paraplegics.
+With limited access to education and the formal labour market, and in many cases solely reliant on a disability grant, quadriplegics and paraplegics are often left with little choice but to be dependent on family members for a home.
+QASA’s solution is to provide self-help centres which allow communities of wheelchair users to live independently of their families.
+These centres provide accommodation, meals, care attendants and transport to the residents.

-The philosophy behind a self-help centre is that the residents are entirely responsible for funding and managing the Self Help Centre and make all decisions in respect of hiring staff and providing for the needs of the residents.
-The focus is not on providing a “care home” environment, but on giving wheelchair users a place to lead independent lives, hopefully as a stepping stone to people being able to buy their own homes and live entirely independently.
+The philosophy behind a self-help centre is that the residents are entirely responsible for funding and managing the centre and make all decisions in respect of hiring staff and providing for the needs of the residents.
+The focus is not on providing a “care home” environment, but on giving wheelchair users a place to lead independent lives.

 Click the "Quad Homes or Self-Help Centres" link to contact these Quad Houses, or read the page below to find out about other places that offer accommodation for persons with disabilities.